 \subsection{Zero-Shot \& Fine-Tuning Results}

-To quantify the effect of dialectal pre-training, we compare fine-tuning performance using the same data sets on both v1 and v2.
-We first fine-tune models on MSA data using the MGB2 benchmark dataset.
-We test the model performance on other dialects without dialectal fine-tuning (zero-shot) and with dialectal fine-tuning.
+To further quantify the effect of dialectal pre-training, we evaluate the performance of our model across different datasets.
+We first fine-tune models on MSA using MGB2 dataset.
+We test the model performance on dialects directly (zero-shot) and with dialectal fine-tuning.
 The results are shown in Table \ref{tab:results_on_dataset_collection}.
-On average, we see improvement in performance in both zero-shot and fine-tuning experiments using v2 compared to v1.
-We also see that both v1 and v2 perform better than Whisper and MMS in zero-shot settings in most cases.
-There are some exceptions, such as in KUW, where Whisper performs better than all other models, including the fine-tuned models, but in all other cases v2 performs better.
-This underscores the advantage of monolingual models compared to multi-lingual performance, as observed in \citet{toyin-etal-2023-artst} and \citet{radford2023robust}.
-In addition, the results underscore the importance of dialectal coverage in pre-training: the cases where v2 does not perform better than v1 are all dialects for which pre-training data are limited, such as TUN (no pre-training data) and JOR (smallest dialect size in pre-training).
+On average, we see improvements in performance in both zero-shot and fine-tuning experiments using dialectal pretraining (v2) compared to MSA-centric pretraining (v1).
+We also see that both models perform better than Whisper and MMS in zero-shot settings in most cases.
+There are some exceptions, such as in KUW, where Whisper performs better than all other models, including the fine-tuned models, but in most cases v2 performs best.
+This underscores the advantage of monolingual models compared to multilingual performance, as observed in \citet{toyin-etal-2023-artst} and \citet{radford2023robust}.
+In addition, the results underscore the importance of dialectal coverage in pretraining: the cases where v2 performs worse than v1 are all dialects for which pretraining data are limited, such as TUN (no pretraining data) and JOR (smallest dialect size in pretraining).

-We conclude from this section that utilizing more diverse data during the unspervised pre-training stage is recommended for optimizing downstream tasks across more dialectal variants.